 Figure 1: Average disagreement of three grades sampled on data.
 For each retinal image x, we sample 3 grades given by doctors on x.
 Each grade takes a value between 1 (None–i.e., a normal image) to 5 (Proliferative–i.e., severe disease).
 All three doctors agree fully on just over 45% of the images.
 But about 30% have a single disagreement of magnitude 1 e.g. the grades might be 2,2,3, or perhaps 2,1,2.
 And around 25% of the images have a disagreement greater than this: either two doctors disagree by more than one grade (e.g. grades 2, 4) or all three doctor grades disagree, or both.

-Therefore, we compare this to direct uncertainty prediction: training a model to predict the disagreement directly from the image.
-This can be done by using binary targets of agree/disagree for each image.
+Therefore, we look at direct uncertainty prediction: training a model to predict a 0/1 low/high disagreement value directly from the input.
 We can picture the difference between these methods with the following diagram: